Gl-ferreira/AirBnb-MongoDB-project/README.md

 12)	We wish to have a summary webpage that displays information about our top destinations.
 This webpage should display for each of the top 10 cities some basic information about our operations in the area (number of properties by type for example, average price by type) but you can choose the metrics.
 For each of the top 10 cities it should also provide some basic information about the top 3 properties in each city (price, number of review, whatever you think useful) to show an example of the properties available in the area.
 We would like to keep this webpage up to date as information changes.

+### Database updates

-* **Database updates** - After completing the initial tasks and optimising the database, we proceeded with the remaining assignments.
+After completing the initial tasks and optimising the database, we proceeded with the remaining assignments.
 For these, we had the flexibility to create and use fictional data as needed.

 13)	Add a new property, this property should have a new host, and should be located in one of the top 10 cities.
 The host selects the top 10 most common amenities to be listed for the property.